ritua2/gib/README.md

 cp .env ../springipt/envar.txt
 cp .env ../springipt/.env

+# Modify 'IPaddress' and 'portnumber' to their actual values in the .env files above

 # Modify the springIPT variables to be the same as above, including the VM IP
 vi ../springipt/src/main/resources/application.properties